Consensys/doc.goquorum/docs/Reference/FAQ.md

 ??? question "I've run into an issue with GoQuorum, where do I get support?"
     The [GoQuorum Slack channels](https://93ecjxb0d3.execute-api.us-east-1.amazonaws.com/Express/) are the best place to query the community and get immediate help.

-    The GoQuorum engineering team monitors Slack as well as any issues raised on the GoQuorum GitHub repositories (e.g. [Quorum](https://github.com/jpmorganchase/quorum/), [Tessera](https://github.com/jpmorganchase/tessera), [Quorum-Examples](https://github.com/jpmorganchase/quorum-examples), etc.).
+    The GoQuorum engineering team monitors Slack as well as any issues raised on the GoQuorum GitHub repositories (e.g. [Quorum](https://github.com/ConsenSys/quorum/), [Tessera](https://github.com/ConsenSys/tessera), [Quorum-Examples](https://github.com/ConsenSys/quorum-examples), etc.).

 ??? question "How does GoQuorum achieve Transaction Privacy?"
     GoQuorum achieves Transaction Privacy by:

      1. Enabling transaction Senders to create a private transaction by marking who is privy to that transaction via the `privateFor` parameter
      2. Replacing the payload of a private transaction with a hash of the encrypted payload, such that the original payload is not visible to participants who are not privy to the transaction
-     3. Storing encrypted private data off-chain in a separate component called the Privacy Manager (provided by [Constellation](https://github.com/jpmorganchase/constellation) or [Tessera](https://github.com/jpmorganchase/tessera)).
+     3. Storing encrypted private data off-chain in a separate component called the Privacy Manager (provided by [Tessera](https://github.com/ConsenSys/tessera)).
 The Privacy Manager distributes the encrypted data to other parties that are privy to the transaction and returns the decrypted payload to those parties

     Please see the [Transaction and Contract Privacy](../Privacy/Overview) section for more info.